Photography competitions are a brilliant way to showcase your skills over a range of different genres.

 Again, there is an entry fee for each image submitted, but you are not restricted on the image requirements in this photography competition.
 It can be SOOC (straight out of camera) or heavily edited – that’s up to you.

 The Life Framer photography competition is a little different from the other annual awards.
 It’s actually 12 monthly competitions – each judged by an industry leader with a wealth of experience and expertise.

 There is a new category/theme announced every month, such as nightlife, world travellers, or the animal kingdom.
 Each of the categories is judged individually by industry leader photographers such as Bruce Gilden and Samantha Clark.

 Entering one image costs you around $20, however, you can enter up to 10 images if you upgrade to Life Framers premium membership.
 But the benefit to this is that signing up allows you to receive detailed feedback on your photos – so even if you don’t win you get something valuable out of it.

-A lot of the same rules apply for winning the #WeekendChallenge so don’t dismiss them if you want to go for the big prize, but there are a few extra hints we can give you.
-You will need to be an iPhotography course member in order to enter photos.
-It’s totally free to enter an image and you can upload up to 4 per day (8 if you’re a PLUS member).
+You will need to be an iPhotography paid course member in order to enter photos.
+It’s totally free to enter an image and you can upload up to 4 per day.